-AvP Extinction is a 2003 video game developed by Zono and published by Electronic Arts and Fox Interactive for Playstation 2 and X-Box consoles.
-It received a mixed reaction from the press, praising how well they’ve transferred the license to a RTS genre but criticised the lack of content once you’d finished the campaigns.
+Aliens versus Predator Extinction is a 2003 real-time strategy video game developed by Zono and published by Electronic Arts and Fox Interactive for Playstation 2 and X-Box consoles.
+It received a mixed reaction from the press, praising how well they’ve transferred the license to an RTS genre but criticised the lack of content once you’d finished the campaigns.

 - There are 21 single player missions: seven Marine, seven Alien, and seven Predator.